 I love the Open Web – or at least what it could be.
 Social media & aggregators are fine in a way.
 But I think that a lot of the current issues with the Internet (privacy, revenue, tracking, filter bubbles, etc) could be solved with readers directly following & supporting media rather than letting social networks filter that relationship.
 Here are a few that I subscribe to in my RSS reader, in print, or on air.

 The Economist is weekly newspaper covering world affairs.
 I’ve been a subscriber ever since my professor required it for my Introduction to International Political Economy class in college back in 2005.
-It’s an expensive subscription (and yes, print is best), but there is no better single source to stay well-informed of global & regional events than The Economist.
-The print / once per week format saves time & sanity.
+The print / once per week format saves time & sanity compared to reading a feed of the ridiculous daily news cycle.
+They are not alarmist or sensational, but are concise and useful.
 It’s absolutely worth checking out.

-Speaking of worthwhile public media, Wikipedia is one of the most taken for granted and underappreciated public institutions in the World.
-I edited articles back in the early ’00s when it was first starting.
+Wikipedia is one of the most taken for granted and underappreciated public institutions in the World.
+I edited articles back in the early ’00s when it was first starting and still do a bit to this day.
 It’s amazing and worth preserving.
 Be sure to donate – or better, make edits yourself about things that you can source properly.
 Check out Wikipedia here.